lime-rt/lime/doc/usermanual.rst

 .. option:: -p nthreads

    Run in parallel mode with `nthreads`.
-The default a single thread, i.e. serial execution.
+The default is a single thread, i.e. serial execution.

 .. note::